 To use external DC power: Plug the power cable's cigarette lighter adapter into a cigarette lighter receptacle.
-Next, slide the other connector over the power contacts on the bottom of the AirMap case.
+Next, firmly press the cable's connector into the socket on the back of the AirMap's case.

 Attach external power cable to AirMap.